bampli/doc/docs/content/_index.md

 In this case, when the Angel sells its “product”, the entire Startup is negotiated, disappearing from the diagram and fattening the Angel's net profit!

-The bAmpli circuit allows analysing each Cyclo separately.
+The bAmpli circuit allows analyzing each Cyclo separately.

 <--->
 ![Y4 4 circ anjo bw](https://user-images.githubusercontent.com/86032/79048410-3f731f00-7bf3-11ea-91a7-262ae1aadc67.png)